Empowering Yourself Against Everyday Stressors

 By approaching challenges through your strengths, you shift from a position of fear and inadequacy to one of confidence and capability.
 When you operate from a place of strength, stress loses its power over you.

 But embracing your strengths isn’t just about work.
 It’s about designing a life that allows you to be your best self.
 Too often, we try to fit ourselves into roles or lifestyles that don’t align with who we really are.
-And that misalignment is a major source of chronic stress.
+And that misalignment is a major source.

 So take a hard look at your life.
 Are you in a job that allows you to use your strengths daily?
 Are your relationships supportive of your authentic self?